 • Pay all monies due to the creditor, perhaps using asset-financing as a way to raise the funds.
 Bear in mind though, that the total debt will now include the petitioner’s costs.

 • Disputing the debt is an option – this is a serious step, however, and should not be taken lightly.
 This type of accusation against the creditor is called ‘abuse of court process’ and is one that needs solid evidence to back it up.

 • An injunction could potentially be taken out to either postpone or prohibit the petition being advertised in the London Gazette.
 This would prevent other creditors becoming aware of the situation, an important point as the banks keep track of these adverts and would freeze all company accounts.

 A company may be issued with a Winding Up Petition if more than £750 is owed to a creditor.
+This figure has increased to £10,000 as per the Government's temporary measures which will apply for the period 1 October 2021 to 31 March 2022.
 It is likely to be a last resort for the creditor, however, as fees charged for issuing a Petition are high.
 Currently standing at £1,490-£1,990, monies owing are generally higher than these amounts, otherwise the creditor’s action would not be worthwhile.

 Timeline for a Winding Up Petition